Financial-Times/origami/README.md

 To track a page view for the product you call the `oTracking.page` method.
 Page events automatically track the url and the referrer.
+Please refer to the [event document](docs/event.md) for information about all the possible properties which can be set.
 ```js
 const pageConfig = {
   content: {